andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is a senior engineer specializing in Ruby on Rails web development.
+Andy is a senior full-stack engineer specializing in Ruby on Rails web development.

+He identifies with the label of "product-focused engineer", and has received positive feedback over the years for his communication skills and attention to detail.

 #### Recommendations

-Recommendations are available on [LinkedIn](http://linkedin.com/in/andyatkinson/) and [AngelList](https://angel.co/andy-atkinson).
+Recommendations are available on [LinkedIn](http://linkedin.com/in/andyatkinson/).

 #### Projects